 - If the catheter does not pass the bladder neck, try a smaller size

-Contraindications to discharge with a catheter are renal impairment, significant post obstruction diuresis, sepsis, dehydration, and inability to manage at home e.g. dementia(6).
+Significant renal impairment +/- complications, significant post obstruction diuresis, sepsis, dehydration, and inability to manage at home e.g. dementia(6).

 Female acute urinary retention (AUR) is relatively uncommon and often poorly managed.
-There are several common precipitants though much of the literature refers to female AUR as a psychogenic condition.
+There are several common precipitants.

 The underlying abnormality is often detrusor failure, not outlet obstruction.
 Investigations should focus on identifying serious or reversible causes and should include a detailed history and physical examination, urine dipstick, culture and pelvic ultrasound.